onemtc/terraform-wth/Student/Terraform-Challenge-06.md

 - Move the vnet, subnet, and NSG definitions into their own module.
 The module should take the following parameters:
     - `resource group, location, vnet name, address space, subnet name, subnet address prefix`

-- Separate networking resources (Virtual Network and Network Security Group) into their own module.
-- Separate the VM and its dependencies into their own module.
-- Create a new Bicep template that deploys each of the new modules.
-- Ensure parameters flow through from the new template to each of the modules.

 By separating the networking resources into their own modules, an application team can test its infrastructure deployment in a test network.
 At a later point in time, the networking module can be replaced with a production module provided by the company's operations team.

 ## Success Criteria